zhushengxinyue/GS-CLIP/README.md

-# GD-CLIP: Zero-shot 3D Anomaly Detection by Geometry-Aware Prompt and Dual-Stream Fusion
+# GS-CLIP: Zero-shot 3D Anomaly Detection by Geometry-Aware Prompt and Synergistic View Representation Learning

 ## Introduction
 Zero-shot 3D Anomaly Detection (ZS3DAD) is an emerging task that aims to detect anomalies in a target dataset without any target training data, which is particularly important in scenarios constrained by sample scarcity and data privacy concerns.
-Most existing methods leverage CLIP by projecting 3D point clouds into multi-view 2D images and then back-projecting the CLIP-based results onto the 3D space.
-However, this 3D-to-2D projection process inevitably results in the loss of critical geometric details, limiting the model's awareness of 3D geometric structures.
-Furthermore, existing methods typically rely on a single 2D representation, resulting in incomplete utilization of the available visual information.
-To address these limitations, we propose the Geometry-Aware Prompt and Dual-Stream Fusion (GD-CLIP) framework, which enables the model to identify geometric anomalies through a two-stage learning process.
-In the first stage, we use a 3D feature extractor to dynamically inject the global shape context and local defect information, identified by a designed Anomaly Point Aggregation Module (APAM), into text prompts.
-Such prompts provide direct geometric priors for the model to identify anomalies in 2D images.
-In the second stage, we introduce a LoRA-enhanced Dual-stream Fusion architecture that processes rendered and depth images in parallel.
-A Bidirectional Refinement Module (BRM) subsequently fuses the features of both streams, capitalizing on their complementary strengths.
-Comprehensive experimental results on four large-scale public datasets show that GD-CLIP achieves state-of-the-art performance in both object-level and point-level metrics, validating the effectiveness of our proposed method.
+While current methods leverage CLIP by projecting 3D point clouds into 2D images, they suffer from lost geometric details during projection and incomplete visual understanding due to their reliance on a single 2D representation.
+To address these limitations, we propose the Geometry-Aware Prompt and Synergistic View Representation Learning (GS-CLIP) framework, which enables the model to identify geometric anomalies through a two-stage learning process.In the first stage, we dynamically generate text prompts embedded with 3D geometric priors.
+These prompts contain global shape context and local defect information identified by our Geometric Defect Distillation Module (GDDM).
+In the second stage, we introduce a Synergistic View Representation Learning architecture that processes rendered and depth images in parallel.
+A Synergistic Refinement Module (SRM) subsequently fuses the features of both streams, capitalizing on their complementary strengths.
+Comprehensive experimental results on four large-scale public datasets show that GS-CLIP achieves state-of-the-art performance in both object-level and point-level metrics, validating the effectiveness of our proposed method.

 ## Overview
 ![overview](3.JPG)